-James Christian is a Director and Academic Dean at Pacific Rim College.
-In 2008 he founded the college’s School of Western Herbal Medicine.
+James Christian is the Academic Dean at Pacific Rim College and founder of its industry-leading School of Western Herbal Medicine.
 He is a Medical Herbalist, having studied with the College of Phytotherapy in the UK and achieving a B.Sc. in Herbal Medicine.
-James is currently completing a M.Sc. in Herbal Medicine with a specialty in Herbal Education.
+He has also completed a post-graduate Diploma in Herbal Medicine at the University of Central Lancashire with a specialty in Herbal Education.

-James maintains professional membership in the Canadian Herbalists Association of BC (CHA of BC), where he also serves on the Board of Directors.
-He is also a current Board member of Herbalists Without Borders.
-James is a past member of the College of Practitioners of Phytotherapy (CPP) and National Institute of Medical Herbalists (NIMH) in the UK.
+James maintains professional membership in the Canadian Herbalists Association of BC (CHA of BC) and is the current President of the association.
+He is a past member of the College of Practitioners of Phytotherapy (CPP) in the UK and of the oldest professional herbal association in the world, the National Institute of Medical Herbalists (NIMH).

 James is very passionate about nature and the environment.
 He travels to various parts of the world to study their use of indigenous medicines.
 Aside from working with medicinal plants in South Korea, James has spent time in Peru, Nicaragua and Costa Rica studying their local use of plants as medicines.
-James is also passionate about growing plants and currently has over 50 different varieties of medicinal plants on his farm which he uses to make his own medicines.
+James is also passionate about growing plants and currently resides at Tiny Tree Herb Farm on the Saanich peninsula specializing in permaculture and regenerative systems of food and medicine production.

 Liza Couse is a holistic nutritionist and herbalist.
 She has practiced in Canada and Mexico as an independent consultant, and has worked with a wellness based start-up and a herbal dispensary.
 Liza previously worked in entertainment-based public relations and has experience in video production and social media management.